State Model¶

 KernelWorker <--> Kernel

-The kernel defines guest-visible semantics.
-The runtime moves state between workers so those semantics can survive browser worker boundaries and async host events.
+The kernel defines guest-visible semantics and owns Linux-shaped decisions through the supervisor.
+The runtime moves state and executes host effects so those decisions can survive browser worker boundaries and async host events.

 Shared Memory And Page Cache¶